ansatzcapital/dilib/docs/source/experimental.md

 )
 ```

-Note that for now, if you want to perturb `ctr.config`, you'll have to provide
+Note that, for now, if you want to perturb `ctr.config`, you'll have to provide
 the entire object, but you also can't perturb a container after getting a
 value from it (it's frozen on first get to guarantee self-consistency).
 (Perhaps we should add a `set_with(func: Callable[[T], T])` method?)